betrusted-io/rust/README.markdown

 1. Ensure you are running Rust 1.55.0.
 Future versions of Rust will need a different version of this software.
 2. Download the latest release from the [releases](https://github.com/betrusted-io/rust/releases/latest) page
 3. Unzip the zipfile to your Rust sysroot.
-You can do this with something like:
+On Unix systems can do this with something like:
 ```sh
 cd $(rustc --print sysroot)
 wget https://github.com/betrusted-io/rust/releases/latest/download/riscv32imac-unknown-xous_1.55.0.zip